 Conductive hearing loss happens when there is a blockage of some kind in the outer or middle ear that prevents sound from properly passing through to the inner ear.
 You can experience it in one or both ears.

 Symptoms of conductive hearing loss

 In a similar way to if you were wearing ear plugs, or covering your ears, conductive hearing loss affects the way we perceive sound levels.
 So you might find it sounds like everything is muffled, or just quieter than normal.

-Other signs of conductive hearing loss can include:
+Other symptoms of conductive hearing loss include:

 - Trouble hearing conversations

 - Obvious differences in hearing in each ear

 - A feeling of pressure or discomfort